VictorHRH/PES_PROG2/README.md

 All communication should be handed by mail.
 This includes turning up your homework and projects.

-When writing an email, please include âPES P2, *Subject*â in the subject line (e.g.Â PES P2, Homework 1).
+When writing an email, please include "PES P2, *Subject*" in the subject line (e.g. PES P2, Homework 1).

-Also, please donât forget to mention and copy to each person sending the mail.
+Also, please don't forget to mention and copy to each person sending the mail.

 When turning up your homework and projects, please consider sending